Penny Arcade: Games

 Penny Arcade Adventures: On the Rain-Slick Precipice of Darkness is an episodic video game based on the strip.
 The first two episodes were developed by Hothead Games, and were built on a version of the Torque Game Engine.
 The first episode was released worldwide on May 21, 2008, and the second on October 29, 2008.
 They were self-published via the PlayStation Network and Xbox Live as well as the PlayGreenhouse.com service created by Penny Arcade to distribute independent games.
 The game features many elements of the Penny Arcade universe in a 1920s steampunk setting.
 In 2010, Krahulik and Holkins announced that the remainder of the series had been cancelled, to allow Hothead to focus on other projects.
 At PAX Prime 2011, however, it was announced that the series would be revived and developed by Zeboyd Games, with a retro style similar to Zeboyd's past titles.
 The third episode was released on Steam and on Penny Arcade's web store June 25, 2012.
 The fourth and final episode was announced in January 2013, and released to Steam and Xbox Live in June 2013.

 A teaser trailer released by Telltale Games on August 28, 2010, revealed that Tycho would appear in an upcoming game alongside Team Fortress 2's Heavy, Homestar Runner's Strong Bad and Sam & Max's Max.
 The game, called Poker Night at the Inventory, was officially revealed on September 2, 2010.

-"The Last Christmas" and "The Hawk and the Hare", two stories that were published on the site, were released as motion comics for iOS developed by SRRN Games.
+Two stories that were published on the site were released as motion comics for iOS developed by SRRN Games, "The Last Christmas" in 2010 and "The Hawk and the Hare" in 2011.

-The North American release of Tekken 6 has a skin for Yoshimitsu based on the Cardboard Tube Samurai.
-An official DLC skin pack was released for Dungeon Defenders featuring Tycho, Cardboard Tube Samurai Gabe, Annarchy and Jim Darkmagic skins.
+The 2008 North American release of Tekken 6 has a skin for Yoshimitsu based on the Cardboard Tube Samurai.
+In 2012, an official DLC skin pack was released for Dungeon Defenders featuring Tycho, Cardboard Tube Samurai Gabe, Annarchy and Jim Darkmagic skins.

 Cryptozoic Entertainment released the licensed deck-building card game Penny Arcade The Game: Gamers Vs. Evil in 2011, and followed it with the expansion pack Penny Arcade The Game: Rumble in R'lyeh in 2012.
 Playdek released a digital conversion of Penny Arcade The Game: Gamers Vs. Evil for iOS in 2012.

 Penny Arcade: The Series

 Penny Arcade: The Series first aired online on February 20, 2010.
 It is a multi-season documentary series based on the exploits of the Penny Arcade company and its founders Krahulik and Holkins.
+The last episode of the series was posted in September 2015.